Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 Reopening date: the cafe reopened on 17 June 2026.

-First batch release (now past): every date from 17 June to 7 July 2026 (the first three weeks) was released together in a single wave at 18:00 JST on 17 May 2026, not one day at a time.
-That release has already happened, so those dates are now open and extremely scarce, with most sessions sold out within seconds.
+First bulk release (now past): every Tokyo date from 17 June to 7 July 2026 (the first three weeks) was released together in a single wave at 18:00 JST on 17 May 2026, not one day at a time.
+Most sessions sold out within seconds.

-Second batch release (now past): every date from 8 July to 31 July 2026 was then released together in a second single wave at 18:00 JST on 7 June 2026.
-This was the same kind of instant scramble, not a daily release.
-Those dates are now open and extremely scarce too.
+Second bulk release (now past): every date from 8 July to 31 July 2026 was released together at 18:00 JST on 7 June 2026, this time covering both Tokyo and Osaka.
+The same instant scramble.

-Those dates were released in two bulk waves (17 May and 7 June 2026) and sell out within seconds.
-Tell us your Tokyo date and our bot watches for cancellations around the clock and grabs the first opening the moment one frees up.
-We book Osaka (year-round) and Tokyo.
+Every date up to 31 August 2026 has already been released and most sessions are gone.
+Tell us your date and our bot watches for cancellations around the clock and grabs the first opening the moment one frees up.
+We book both Osaka and Tokyo, and if your date hasn't been released yet we compete in the next monthly drop for you.

 Global demand against a fixed supply.
-Pokemon fans book from Europe, the US, Australia, and Asia for the same handful of weekend seats.
+Pokemon fans book from Europe, the US, Australia, and Asia for the same handful of weekend seats, and under the monthly system, a whole month of demand now hits in one minute.
 On a busy weekend the cafe sells out in under twenty seconds.

 The site struggles under load.
 Right before 6pm the booking site often serves a holding page that says the form is busy.
 Travellers who manually refresh during this minute frequently miss the release entirely.
 The form briefly becomes available, fills, and is gone.